Sam8967/American-house-Price-Predicition/README.md

+These is the American house price Predicition Model.
+The primary aim of these model is to predict the house price.
-These file is based on the house price predicition These is the file in which I have applied the Linear Regression model.
+In these project I have used the Linear regression model.
+I have used various techniques in these models such as feature engineering, Feature extraction,etc.